OpenBankingUK/read-write-api-docs-pub/docs/v4.0/resources-and-data-models/pisp/domestic-scheduled-payment-consents.md

 Once a domestic-scheduled-payment has been successfully created using the domestic-scheduled-payment-consent, the Status of the domestic-scheduled-payment-consent will be set to "COND".

-The available StatusCodes for the domestic-scheduled-payment-consent resource are:
+The available status codes for the domestic-scheduled-payment-consent resource are:

 | Status |
 | ------ |